Platforms Supported by Selenium

 Selenium with Firefox can be run on any platform that Firefox supports for those versions, that also allow users to install a custom Firefox extension.

-The selenium project tests each release on Windows XP, 7 and 8.
+The selenium project tests each release on Windows 7.

 Most versions of MS Windows that are currently still supported by Microsoft should work with Selenium.
-Altough here's the list of OS's we currently run tests against before each release against Windows 7.
+Altough we currently run tests before each release against Windows 7.
 This does not mean Selenium won't attempt to support different versions of Windows.
 This only means we don't continually run tests on other particular version of Windows.

 Apple OS X